andrew/ultimate-awesome/README.md

 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
 - [awesome-cisco-dnac](https://github.com/robertcsapo/awesome-cisco-dnac) - A curated list of awesome Cisco DNA Center frameworks, libraries, sdk, sample codes and resources.
+- [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society.
 - [awesome-ai-chatbots](https://github.com/santiagoxlopez/awesome-ai-chatbots) - A curated list of Artificial Intelligence Top Chatbots.
 - [awesome-tts-colab](https://github.com/troyanovsky/awesome-tts-colab) - Collection of awesome TTS and voice cloning models to run with Google Colab.
-- [awesome-sfmc](https://github.com/ttntm/awesome-sfmc) - ☁️ A curated list of awesome things related to Salesforce Marketing Cloud.
 - [awesome-ux](https://github.com/uxreview/awesome-ux) - A collection of tools, guides and resources regarding UX, Design & Research.
 - [awesome-pg](https://github.com/vinnix/awesome-pg) - PostgreSQL "Awesome" Lists of Projects, Articles, etc. .
 - [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes.